 The essential ingredient of ConsumerBankruptcyCounseling.info is this website, which provides fast, free and readily understandable bankruptcy counseling, and offers low cost issuance of the necessary certificate allowing access to bankruptcy under the 2005 Act.

-Today the website operates as a project of Tides Center, and is supported by nominal fees charged for issuing certificates upon completion of credit counseling.
+The website operated as a project of Tides Center, and is supported by nominal fees charged for issuing certificates upon completion of credit counseling.
+The site ceased operation as of May 5, 2014, and isno longer authorized to provide counseling services or issue certificates of completion.